Wedrix/watchtower/README.md

 ### Valid Return Types

 Like with Resolver plugin functions, values returned from a mutation function must be resolvable by the library.
-This library is able to auto-resolve the following primitive php types: `null`, `int`, `bool`, `float,` `string`, and `array`.
+This library is able to auto-resolve the following primitive php types: `null`, `int`, `bool`, `float`, `string`, and `array`.
 Any other return type must have an associated scalar type definition to be resolvable by this library.
 Values representing user-defined object types must be returned as associative arrays.
 For collections, return a 0-indexed list.

 # Subscriptions